serprex/openEtG/README.md

-# OpenEtG: An OpenWeb CCG
+# openEtG: An OpenWeb CCG

 ## Description

-OpenEtG is an unofficial Open Web fork of the Flash game [Elements](http://elementsthegame.com).
+openEtG is an unofficial Open Web fork of the Flash game [Elements](http://elementsthegame.com).

 ## Developer Instructions